 At NYU, Dr. Ferrara has taught undergraduate and graduate classes in music theory and analysis, music history, research methods in music, keyboard harmony and improvisation, philosophy of music and the arts, music performance practices, and music copyright.
 Dr. Ferrara was the Director of Music Performance Programs, and from 1986-1995, Director of Doctoral (Ph.D.)
 Studies in the Department of Music and Performing Arts.
 From 1995-2011, he was Chair of the Department, in 2006 he was named Director of Steinhardt Music and Performing Arts, and in 2011, he was named Director Emeritus.
 Dr. Ferrara is currently on the full-time faculty in music theory and music history.

 Dr. Ferrara is an active music copyright consultant for record, music publishing and motion picture companies, and individuals in the United States and abroad.
-He has given invited lectures in music copyright at Harvard University Law School (in each of the last seven years), and several invited presentations in music copyright at Columbia University Law School.
-Dr. Ferrara has also given several peer-reviewed presentations regarding music copyright at meetings of the American Musicological Society, and panel presentations for numerous organizations such as The Copyright Society of the United States.
+He has given invited lectures in music copyright at Harvard University Law School in each of the last nine years, and invited presentations in music copyright at Columbia University Law School over the last ten years.
+Dr. Ferrara has also given several peer-reviewed presentations regarding music copyright at meetings of the American Musicological Society GNY, and panel presentations for numerous organizations such as The Copyright Society of the United States.